 DMI is capable of accommodating most students with disabilities.
 We ask that you disclose your disability on our application, and, if possible, please submit a current college level IEP (Individual Learning Plan for the learning disabled) or other documentation during the enrollment process.

 DMI’s Procedure for Responding to Student Complaints

 The person in charge of the area at issue should be the first one informed.
 So, if there were a problem with the classroom or equipment therein, the instructor would be the first person a student should speak to.
-It is not permitted that issues or complaints be addressed during instructional periods.
+Issues or complaints cannot be addressed during instructional periods.
 Students wishing to address an issue must schedule time outside of the instructional time to discuss it with the instructor.

-Should the issue remain unresolved; the student will be asked to fill out the official complaint form (the Administrative Assistant will provide form upon request) that will be referred to a director of DMI.
+Should the issue remain unresolved; the student will be asked to fill out an official complaint form (the Administrative Assistant will provide form upon request) that will be referred to a director of DMI.
 Should the student or group of students feel more comfortable using a representative from the class as the voice, that will be acceptable.

 The Director and administration will respond to your official written complaint in writing and meet with impacted parties in person to work to resolve it.

-Only after the student has unsuccessfully attempted to resolve the matter with the school after having first filed a written and signed complaint with the school’s officials, they may proceed to step three.
+If the student has unsuccessfully attempted to resolve the matter with the school, they may proceed to step three.

-Should the student have not resolved the issue, they are encouraged to seek the advice of the Louisiana Board of Regents.
-Student complaints relative to actions of school officials shall be addressed to the Louisiana Board of Regents, Proprietary Schools Section, P. O. Box 3677, Baton Rouge, LA, 70821-3677, Phone 225-342-4253.
+If the student has not resolved the issue using steps one and two, they are encouraged to seek the advice of the Louisiana Board of Regents.
+Student complaints relative to actions of school officials shall be addressed to the Louisiana Board of Regents, 1201 N. Third St., Suite 6-200.
+Baton Rouge, LA 70802 (225) 342-4253

 Complaints may also be addressed to the Council on Occupational Education, 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350.
 Toll-Free 800-917-2081 www.council.org.